streetmix/streetmix/docs/contributing/code/styleguide.rst

 React
 ~~~~~

-We extend Standard JS with the `eslint-config-standard-react <https://github.com/standard/eslint-config-standard-react/>`_ package.
+We extend the Standard JS ESLint rules with the `eslint-config-standard-react <https://github.com/standard/eslint-config-standard-react/>`_ package.

 .. attention::